smartdevicelink/sdl_hmi_integration_guidelines/docs/Navigation/SendLocation/index.md

 |address| Common.OASISAddress|false||

 ### Response

-!!!must
-Send OnResetTimeout notification to SDL to reset timeout in case while processing SendLocation request HMI waits for user's selection.
-!!!
+In case HMI needs more time for processing SendLocation request, HMI must send BC.OnResetTimeout notification to SDL for reseting timeout.

-_SDL Note: In case HMI does not respond SDL's request during SDL default timeout, SDL will return GENERIC_ERROR code to the corresponding mobile app's request._
+_SDL Note: In case HMI does not respond SDL's request during timeout, SDL will return GENERIC_ERROR code to the corresponding mobile app's request._

 #### Parameters